sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-sapui5-app/cp-portal-cloud-foundry-sapui5-app.md

 To consume apps that you created in the Portal, you first need to configure a destination to your developed content.

 The entry point for your developed content is the App Router URL of the MTA file that you developed.
-So let's first find the URL of the App Router of our deployed MTA file and then we'll add a destination to this App Router.
+So let's first find the URL of the App Router of your deployed MTA file and then you'll add a destination to this App Router.

 [ACCORDION-BEGIN [Step 1: ](Find App Router URL of deployed MTA file)]